TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2018
 *   State of the Union

-*   Texas 7th District - Culberson vs. FletcherNY Times/Siena
+*   California 25th District - Knight vs. HillNY Times/Siena
-    *   Culberson48
+    *   Knight47
-    *   Fletcher45Culberson +3
+    *   Hill45Knight +2
-*   New Mexico 2nd District - Herrell vs. SmallNY Times/Siena
+*   Florida Senate - Scott vs. NelsonFlorida Atlantic University
-    *   Small46
+    *   Scott42
-    *   Herrell45Small +1
+    *   Nelson41Scott +1
-*   Texas Senate - Cruz vs. O'RourkeQuinnipiac
+*   Pennsylvania Senate - Barletta vs. CaseyRasmussen Reports
-    *   Cruz54
+    *   Casey52
-    *   O'Rourke45Cruz +9
+    *   Barletta38Casey +14
-*   Wisconsin Senate - Vukmir vs. BaldwinMarquette
+*   Massachusetts Senate - Diehl vs. WarrenBoston Globe/Suffolk\*
-    *   Baldwin53
+    *   Warren54
-    *   Vukmir42Baldwin +11
+    *   Diehl24Warren +30

 More Latest Polls In The News

+*   Coulter: Kavanaugh Scandal Shows Media Running The Country, Can Make Any "Non-Disprovable Claim"
+*   Brennan: FBI Has "Obligation" To Circumvent Trump, Took Constitutional Oath To United States
+*   Trump: I'm Disappointed In Jeff Sessions For Numerous Reasons, But "We Have An Attorney General"
-*   Maddow to Hillary Clinton: Do You Support Due Process For Kavanaugh Like After Bill Clinton Allegations?
+*   Maddow to Hillary Clinton: Do You Support Due Process For Kavanaugh Like After Bill Clinton Sexual Allegations?
 *   Carlson: If Republicans Allow Kavanaugh Nomination To Be Derailed Over Unprovable Allegation, "It's Over"
-*   Kamala Harris: I Believe Kavanaugh Accuser, "She Has Nothing To Gain".
-"They're Going To Excoriate Her"
-*   Trump on Kavanaugh Accusation: "There Should Be Not Even A Little Doubt," "I Feel So Badly For Him"
-*   Woodward: No Evidence Of Collusion Between Trump and Russia, I Searched "Hard" For Two Years

 *   Politics
 *   Policy